 Can you provide payment in lieu of holiday?

-No matter how much statutory holiday entitlement someone has, The Working Time Regulations 1998 are clear that it ‘may not be replaced by a payment in lieu, except where the worker’s employment is terminated’.
+Simply put, no matter how much statutory holiday entitlement someone has, The Working Time Regulations 1998 are clear that it ‘may not be replaced by a payment in lieu, except where the worker’s employment is terminated’.

 Even if it seems like a good deal for both parties, allowing payment in lieu of holiday creates more problems than it solves.
 The most obvious downside is it’s an incentive to save a certain amount of holiday days.
 If someone would rather have the money than a day off, they’re likely to avoid taking their annual leave, even if they need it.
 This can result in burnout, which nobody benefits from.